Alauddin Husain Shah: Odisha campaign

-Capture of Pratapgarh
+Expansion in the Northeast

 When Gouhar Khan, the Bengali governor of Sylhet (in present-day Bangladesh) died, the district was seized by ruler of the neighbouring kingdom of Pratapgarh, Sultan Bazid.
-One of Husain Shah's nobles, a Hindu convert named Surwar Khan was sent to confront Bazid and when attempts at negotiations failed, fought against the Sultan and his allies.
+One of Husain Shah's nobles named Surwar Khan was sent to confront Bazid and when attempts at negotiations failed, fought against the Sultan and his allies.
 Bazid was defeated and captured and was forced to give heavy concessions to keep his kingdom, though under the suzerainty of Bengal.
 In reward for his actions, Surwar Khan was named the new governor of Sylhet and the defeated Sultan's daughter was given in marriage to his son, Mir Khan.

+In the northeast Husain Shah extended the boundary of his sultanate beyond Karimganj, up to Kachar district of Assam.
+This is signified by a inscription found in a mosque built in Kaliganj Bazar, Kachar in 1503-1504 by Sher Malik, the son of Malik Sadami the Magh, which mentions Husain Shah as the ruling sovereign.
+In 1513, Husain's governor in Sylhet, Rukn Khan, defeated eight tribal chiefs ruling in the borders of Sylhet.